mattbierner/blog.mattbierner.com/_posts/2016-10-30-beyond-the-void-star.md

 >
 > The last ship heads out in about an hour.
 If it were up to me, we wouldn't even wait that long.
 There's nothing left for us here.
 >
 > There's some talk going on about how this is the "end of The Collective," but this is just the beginning of something far greater than our founders could have ever imagined.
-So much more than just a new way of coding, a entirely new way of being...
+So much more than just a new way of coding, an entirely new way of being...
 >
 > Anyways, time to sign off.
 He's waiting.